Dealing with arguments with co-workers

 Below are some tips to help you in learning to deal with argumentative co-workers.
 This advice is not meant for dealing with those who are bullies or mentally unstable – if you find yourself in this situation get a decision-maker you trust involved immediately.

 - Accept responsibility: Understand that it takes two to tango.
-If there is someone that there is a problem with, you have to accept you are part of that problem.
+If there is someone you’re having a problem with, first you have to accept you are part of that problem.
 Even if you don’t feel you are the one that is triggering the situation, there is something in either you or your response that allows the conflict to continue.
 If you accept responsibility for your part, you can take the next step.
-This obviously doesn’t apply, if you are in a situation that feels dangerous or where you feel the person may have some mental issues.
+This obviously doesn’t apply, if you are in a situation that feels dangerous or where you feel the person may have some mental issues, so again, if that is the case, reach out to HR or a trusted leader to help with the situation.

 - Assess the situation: When arguments flare, the initial reaction is to fight back with hurtful words.
 Calm yourself and take a deep breath.
-Be the bigger person who listens to the other person keenly and respectfully.
+Be the bigger person who listens to the other person actively and respectfully.
 Only respond once you have understood that person’s side and keep close control of the tone of voice and words you use.
 Remember, both of you are just humans and though there are people who enjoy causing trouble, most people prefer a work environment where people get along.
+There is nothing wrong with walking away and addressing the issue after you’ve had time to think about what they’ve said.

 - Take concrete steps: Once you have identified the root cause of the argument, take the time to come up with a plan to resolve the issue.
 Do not let the argument escalate and affect your day-to-day tasks.
 If you can’t solve the conflict with the person directly, you need a plan of who else should be involved.
 Be discreet and don’t try to damage the other person’s career by making a bigger deal of the situation than it has to be.
-If someone else gets involved try to be fair and rational.
+If someone else needs to get involved, try to be fair and rational and ask them to be discrete.

 The above ways are just a few recommended steps to better communication with argumentative people, but it is not conclusive.
 There are lots of good books that help you examine this issue in more detail.
 Taking immediate action when arguments break out is important, otherwise, stress and poor performance can easily creep in.
 Get help if you are dealing with a personality that is non-responsive to attempts to better the situation.
-Bullies or mentally unstable co-workers will need a much different approach.
+Bullies or mentally unstable co-workers will need a much different approach, so be sure to enable help if needed.